-Waterfall or French Cap
+Waterfall vs. French Cap

 There are two basic methods of installing carpet on stairs: the waterfall method and the French cap method.
 The waterfall method involves bringing the carpet over the edge of the tread and essentially bringing it straight down to meet the next tread, without fastening it to the riser.
 It is a simpler and quicker method than doing French caps, but it does not provide as nice of a finish.